stephenchu530/data-structures-and-algorithms/CodeChallenges401/docs/LinkedList.md

 * `void LinkedList.insertAfter(int target, int value)` - Takes an integer value and inserts a new `Node` after the node containing the integer target.

 * `int LinkedList.kthFromEnd(int position)` - Takes in an integer position and returns the node value at that position from the *end* of the linked list.

+* `int LinkedList.findMiddle()` - Takes no arguments and returns the value of the middle node.

 ## Solution (Code)
 <!-- Link to code -->